 - Check if the warranty and guarantee cover parts and labor

 A reputable contractor will provide a comprehensive warranty and guarantee, giving you peace of mind and protecting your investment in your new HVAC system.
-Understanding these terms will help you feel confident in your purchase and ensure that you are covered in case of any issues.
+Understanding these terms will help you feel confident in your purchase and ensure that you are covered in case of any issues. issues.

 Replacing an HVAC unit can be a complex and overwhelming process, but by considering the key features of a new unit, financing options, incentives, and energy efficiency, you can make an informed decision that meets your needs and budget.
 Additionally, consider thermostat upgrades as a potential improvement to enhance your system’s performance.
 Remember to consult with a professional HVAC contractor to ensure a smooth and successful installation process.
 With the right unit and financing options, you can enjoy a comfortable and energy-efficient home for years to come.
 Investing in an energy-efficient HVAC unit not only enhances your home’s comfort but also helps save money on energy bills and contributes to a more sustainable future.